-This section introduces multivariate realized stochastic volatility (MRSV) model, which uses realized measures for volatility and pairwise correlations of asset returns.
-By using additional information of realized measure for asset returns, we can overcome the curse of dimension in estimating dynamic covariance matrices.
-Cholesky RSV model proposed by Shirota et al. (2017) also uses realized measure of variances and covariances (which we call a realized covariance matrix) to estimate the latent covariance matrix of asset returns.
-However, the realized covariance matrix is less informative when there exist less frequent series of asset returns.
-This is because we require synchronous observations of all the asset return series to compute the realized covariance matrix.
-To utilize full information of realized measure for the correlations, we propose using realized measures for the latent pairwise correlations.
+This section introduces the multivariate realized stochastic volatility (MRSV) model, which uses realized measures for the volatility and pairwise correlations of asset returns.
+By using the additional information of the realized measure for asset returns, we can overcome the curse of dimensionality when estimating the dynamic covariance matrices.
+The Cholesky RSV model proposed by Shirota et al. (2017) also uses the realized measure of variances and covariances (which we call the realized covariance matrix) in order to estimate the latent covariance matrix of asset returns.
+However, the realized covariance matrix is less informative when there are less frequent asset returns.
+This finding is observed because we require the synchronous observations of all asset return series in order to compute the realized covariance matrix.
+In order to utilize the full information of the realized measure for the correlations, we propose using the realized measures for the latent pairwise correlations.
 It should be noted that the pairwise correlation can be computed if that pair of series is synchronously observed.
-We call the realized measure for the correlation coefficient pairwise realized correlation.
-Using the realized correlations, to guarantee the positive definiteness of the latent covariance matrices, we propose MCMC algorithm where we sample latent correlation coefficients from the conditional posterior distribution so that the matrices are positive definite.
+We call the realized measure for the correlation coefficient the pairwise realized correlation.
+Using the pairwise realized correlations, in order to guarantee the positive definiteness of the latent covariance matrices, we propose the MCMC algorithm in which we sample latent correlation coefficients from the conditional posterior distribution so that the matrices are positive definite.